yubozhao/docs/community/samples/serving/helloworld-python-bentoml/README.md

   iris-classifer   http://iris-classifer.default.example.com
   ```

-4. Now you can make a request to your app and see the result.
+4. Now you can request your app and see the result.
 Replace
   the URL below with the URL returned in the previous command.

   ```shell